tasmota/docs/docs/Bluetooth.md

 If the driver receives a packet from the "beacon" a counter will be (re-)started with an increment every second.
 This timer is published in the TELE-message, presented in the webUI and processed as a RULE.
 The stability of regular readings will be strongly influenced by the local environment (many BLE-devices nearby or general noise in the 2.4-GHz-band).

-## BLE Sensors on ESP using built-in Bluetooth
+## BLE Sensors on ESP32 using built-in Bluetooth

 You must [compile your build](Compile-your-build) for the ESP32.
 Change the following to `user_config_override.h`: